 The dominant approach for a decade.
 Record a human saying thousands of syllables, then stitch those recordings together to form words and sentences.
 Better than pure synthesis, but the joins between segments were audible.
 Every word sounded slightly disconnected from the next.

 This is the one that changed everything.
 Google DeepMind published WaveNet, a neural network that generates raw audio waveforms sample by sample.
 The quality jump was enormous.
 For the first time, machine generated speech sounded genuinely human.
-The catch?
-It was 1,000 times too slow for real time use.

 Google's Tacotron and Microsoft's FastSpeech solved the speed problem.
 Neural TTS could now run in real time.
 This is when neural voices started appearing in consumer products.
 Google Assistant, Alexa, and Siri all upgraded their voice engines during this period.